soteria-security/AzureInspect/README.md

 ```
 {
 	"FindingName": "Do Not Bypass the Safe Attachments Filter",
 	"Description": "In Exchange, it is possible to create mail transport rules that bypass the Safe Attachments detection capability.
 The rules listed above bypass the Safe Attachments capability.
-Consider revie1wing these rules, as bypassing the Safe Attachments capability even for a subset of senders could be considered insecure depending on the context or may be an indicator of compromise.",
+Consider reviewing these rules, as bypassing the Safe Attachments capability even for a subset of senders could be considered insecure depending on the context or may be an indicator of compromise.",
 	"Remediation": "Navigate to the Mail Flow -> Rules screen in the Exchange Admin Center.
 Look for the offending rules and begin the process of assessing who created them and whether they are necessary to the continued function of your organization.
 If they are not, remove the rules.",
 	"AffectedObjects": "",
 	"References": [